KoivistoT/tkd-msg-backend/README.md

 ## General

-This backend to msg-mobile app which is connected to Firestore and MongoDB.
+This is backend for msg-mobile app and it is communicating with Firestore and MongoDB.